swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model-online/chapter-13-train-the-model-on-a-kubernetes-pod-with-cml/index.md

 ## State of the MLOps process

-- ✅ Notebook has been transformed into scripts for production
+- [x] Notebook has been transformed into scripts for production
-- ✅ Codebase and dataset are versioned
+- [x] Codebase and dataset are versioned
-- ✅ Steps used to create the model are documented and can be re-executed
+- [x] Steps used to create the model are documented and can be re-executed
-- ✅ Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
+- [x] Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
-- ✅ Dataset can be shared among the developers and is placed in the right directory in order to run the experiment
+- [x] Dataset can be shared among the developers and is placed in the right directory in order to run the experiment
-- ✅ Codebase can be shared and improved by multiple developers
+- [x] Codebase can be shared and improved by multiple developers
-- ✅ Experiment can be executed on a clean machine with the help of a CI/CD pipeline
+- [x] Experiment can be executed on a clean machine with the help of a CI/CD pipeline
-- ✅ Changes to model can be thoroughly reviewed and discussed before integrating them into the codebase
+- [x] Changes to model can be thoroughly reviewed and discussed before integrating them into the codebase
-- ✅ Model can be saved and loaded with all required artifacts for future usage
+- [x] Model can be saved and loaded with all required artifacts for future usage
-- ✅ Model can be easily used outside of the experiment context.
+- [x] Model can be easily used outside of the experiment context.
-- ✅ Model can be accessed from a Kubernetes cluster
+- [x] Model can be accessed from a Kubernetes cluster
-- ✅ Model can be trained on a custom infrastructure with custom hardware for specific use-cases
+- [x] Model can be trained on a custom infrastructure with custom hardware for specific use-cases

 You can now safely continue to the next chapter of this guide concluding your journey and the next things you could do with your model.